 3. In the right panel find the key called BackupProductKey and double-click to open.
 You can copy the text and save somewhere safe.

 This backup key can be the original key used to activate Windows, before upgrading to a new version, so can’t rely on it too much.
 I recommend you double-check and compare the last group of five numeric values by using this guide.

 If they differ we have one more option to retrieve the “real” Windows product key.
 Read until the end and you’ll see why I used quotes.

 Use a Visual Basic Script to Display the Windows Product Key

 The “actual” key used to activate Windows is stored in another registry path.

 Here you’ll look for DigitalProductId, but when you open the key you’ll get some hexadecimal text.
 You can’t read that:

-But fortunately someone wrote a visual basic script that you can download and run on your PC (double-click) and it will retrieve, the translate this hex registry key to readable text.
+But fortunately, someone wrote a visual basic script that you can download and run on your PC (double-click) and it will retrieve, the translate this hex registry key to readable text.
 It’s what I’ve used a few times to backup my Windows product key.